-For qualitative researchers, the term emerged in the 1980s as a way to approach interpretation.
+For social researchers, the term reflexivity emerged in the 1980s as a way to approach interpretation.
 It is more an ideological approach than a series of actions, but there are techniques to encourage both the mind and body to act in a reflexive manner.
 Like situational analysis, or SA, this sense/sensibility comes from practice.
 Learning to notice what was previously not noticeable because it was too minute, too subtle, too peripheral.
 In massage therapy training, one of the first things students learn to do is to feel a single human hair through a piece of paper.
 In the military, police forces, and emergency medical fields, SA can make the difference between life and death.
 When I ask an air force pilot how this innate knowledge is achieved, or a massage therapist how they can possibly feel what most of us objectively could not, they say they learn it, over time, through practice.

 Reflexivity is the same.
 It’s not just an attitude but a sensibility we learn over time, as we reinforce certain habits and discard others.
 Although I’m sure some people are naturally more reflexive than others, certain techniques can help build reflexivity muscles.
 I offer some here that have been useful for me.